EAQuant: Enhancing Post-Training Quantization for MoE Models via Expert-Aware Optimization: Experiment

-\textbf{Baseline.} We choose the sota PTQ method DuQuant~\cite{lin2024duquant} as the baseline.
-The quantization calibration process employs 128 sequentially selected text segments from Wikitext2, with floating-point accuracy results preserved as reference points for performance validation.
+\textbf{Our Baseline Method.} We adopt the SOTA post-training quantization (PTQ) method DuQuant~\cite{lin2024duquant} as our baseline.
+For calibration, we follow the standard evaluation protocol and use 128 sequential text segments sampled from WikiText2.
+The corresponding half-precision (FP16) model results are retained as reference baselines for fair and consistent performance comparison.

-\textbf{Implementation Details.} In this work, all experiments are done on NVIDIA V100 GPUs with PyTorch~\cite{pytorch}.
-We set sequence length to 2048 for all evaluation tasks. we apply per-token activation quantization and per-channel weight quantization for LLMs.
+\textbf{Implementation Details.} We set sequence length to 2048 for all evaluation tasks.
+We apply asymmetric quantization with per-channel weight and per-token activation, without using group-wise quantization.
 As an effective post-training quantization (PTQ) approach, our proposed EAQuant bypasses the need for parameter-sensitive fine-tuning.
 We adapt the official repository of DuQuant to support the three MoE models.